-Fitness trackers are great, but if you don't feel like spending a ton, your options are pretty limited.
-Thankfully, LETSCOM makes an excellent budget tracker that'll set you back a lot less.
-It has heart-rate and sleep monitoring, all-day activity tracking, 14 different exercise modes, and shows notifications from your phone.
+Fitness trackers are great, but your options are pretty limited if you don't feel like spending a ton.
+Thankfully, LETSCOM makes an excellent budget tracker that'll set you back a lot less — it has heart-rate and sleep monitoring, all-day activity tracking, 14 different exercise modes, and shows notifications from your phone.
 You also get six beautiful colors to choose from, including pink and green.

 Want to take your fitness tracking to the next level?
 Check out the Garmin Vivoactive 3.
 Not only does it track your steps, calories, miles, and more, but it presents all of the data it collects on a gorgeous color touchscreen display.
 The Vivoactive 3 can also monitor your stress levels, has up to 7 days of battery life, and supports contactless payments via Garmin Pay.

-If you want a Fitbit but are on a budget, then the Inspire HR is a great option.
-It's a simple and sleek looking fitness tracker with 24/7 heart rate monitoring built-in.
+If you want a Fitbit but are on a budget, then the Inspire 2 is a great option.
+It's a simple and sleek-looking fitness tracker with 24/7 heart rate monitoring built-in.
 You'll be able to track all of your daily activity with it, including steps, calories, workouts, sleep, and more.
-It can notify you of things happening on your phone as well and has five days of battery life.
+It can notify you of things happening on your phone as well and has a whopping 10 days of battery life.